 17. Seoraksan National Park

 Korean: 설악산국립공원 (Seoraksangukripgongwon )

-One of the beautiful mountains of Korea is found in the Seokrasan National Park – the Seoraksan Mountain.
+One of the most beautiful mountains in Korea is found in the Seokrasan National Park – the Seoraksan Mountain.
 The word Seokarsan means ‘Snowy Peaks Mountain,’ and you’ll get an idea of what it looks like from this name.
 This mountain is Korea’s third-largest mountain, known for its beautiful hiking trails and majestic scenery of nature like waterfalls and cliffs.
 With this, it’s not that surprising that it’s one of the best tourist attractions in South Korea.

-Aside from the Seokarsan Mountain, the park also has several hills, smaller mountains, and rock formations like Ulsanbawi Rock.
+Aside from Seokarsan Mountain, the park also has several hills, smaller mountains, and rock formations like Ulsanbawi Rock.
 But, if you’re not into hiking, Seokarsan National Park has a cable car.
 You can enjoy the park’s scenic beauty without any hassle or struggle.
-The best place to stay for fantastic scenery is in Outer Seorak (Oeseorak) area.
+The best place to stay for fantastic scenery is in the Outer Seorak (Oeseorak) area.

 Being the first area to be designated as a national park, Seoraksan National Park offers a lot of beautiful sceneries, historical sites, cultural sites, and adventure.
 Two Buddhist temples can be found in this park – Baekdamsa and Sinheungsa.
 These two temples are not just about history and culture; they are also true natural beauty.

 The Sinheungsa temple is currently the head temple of the Jogye Order of Korean Buddhism.
 It is also the oldest Seon temple in the world.
 On the other hand, Baekdamsa is a temple translated to ‘Hundred Pool Temple’ because of the hundred pools surrounding the temple complex.